Isle of Wight Guru

 For a bit of USA-style nostalgia, you might consider the 1950s Airstreams at Retro Staycations on the outskirts of Ryde.
 They sleep between three and six people.

-I must admit, I had to look up what geodesic means.
+I must admit, I had to look up what a geodesic dome is.

 Apparently, it's 'a curve representing in some sense the shortest path between two points in a surface'.